Creating a Web Link for Your Survey

 By default, your survey URL will look something like this, with a string of letters and numbers at the end:

-You can create a Custom URL Ending with any pro plan.
-Or use the White Label URL to remove SurveyMonkey branding with a PLATINUM plan.
+Depending on your plan, you can create a Custom URL Ending or use the White Label URL to remove SurveyMonkey branding.
 If you customize the URL after you send the survey out, both the old link and the new link will work.

 Your Web Link Collector URL is a public link, meaning that anyone who has it will be able to access your survey and complete it.
 Web crawlers can also access public links, and may index your survey on a search engine.